Today’s Best Mortgage Rates in Canada

 Current Prime Rate

-The prime rate in Canada today is , serving as a key benchmark interest rate across the country.
-This rate significantly impacts variable mortgage rates, personal loans, and lines of credit.
-The prime rate is a floating rate that adjusts with the Bank of Canada’s target overnight rate.
-Understanding how the prime rate works can empower you to make informed financial decisions and better manage your borrowing costs.
+The prime rate in Canada today is 4.95%, serving as a key benchmark for borrowing costs across the country.
+The Canadian prime rate influences everything from variable mortgage rates to personal loans and lines of credit.
+Because it’s a floating rate, the prime moves in step with the Bank of Canada’s target for the overnight policy rate, which the Bank uses to manage inflation and economic growth.

 Bank of Canada Rate Announcement